-The solutions are printable as well.
+The solutions are available on the puzzle page and are printable as well.
 Feel free to print and solve as many of these sudoku puzzles as you like.

 Each sudoku printable page has one zoomed-in puzzle.
 The large puzzle size provides lots of room for you to tag guesses in cells or make notes along the side of the puzzle.
 Anyone with poor vision should find these puzzles easy to see.